 Objective 7 and the implementing objectives and policies of the FLUE promote smart growth initiatives and connectivity.
 The subject PUD application will be a mixeduse planned community and although the residential and commercial may be built on separate building tracts, the residential dwellings will have internal access to the commercial component of the PUD.
 This interconnectivity will encourage walkability and reduce the necessity to utilize the adjacent arterial roadway for access to commercial needs.
-The residential communities located to the south and east are private gated communities and interconnections with these projects is not practical or feasible.
+The residential communities located to the south and east are private gated communities and potential interconnections with these projects have been shown on the conceptual Master Plan.